Eaton and Alsop: Council administration

 The two settlements Eaton and Alsop and surrounding rural areas form a parish.

 However, a parish council is formed with neighbouring Newton Grange parish, and is managed at the first level of public administration by Eaton and Alsop and Newton Grange Parish Council.

 At district level, the wider area is overseen by Derbyshire Dales district council.
 Derbyshire County Council provides the highest level strategic services locally.

 Community and leisure

-There is one public house, the Prancing Pony.

 Tourism

 There are a number of holiday lodges and campsites throughout catering particularly to Peak District visitors.
 The medium distance Peak District walking route Tissington Trail and route 68 of the National Cycle Network follows the now unused Ashbourne railway line, which routes from north to south within the parish.
 There is a car park for trail users at the former train station.
 There is another trail alongside the River Dove within the parish that is partway between the scenic areas of Dovedale and Wolfscote Dale via Fishpond Bank, Iron Tors and Biggin Dale.